-Executed in the name and on behalf of the Company, to be effective as of the date first writte above.
+Executed in the name and on behalf of the Company, to be effective as of the date first written above.

+David O'Reilly

-By: HOWARD HUGHES CORPORATION Name Title e: David O'Reilly Chief Executive Officer The undersigned Grantee hereby acknowledges receipt of an executed original of this Agreement and accepts the right to receive the Restricted Shares or other securities covered hereby, subject to the terms and conditions of the Plan and the terms and conditions herein above set forth. <insert grantee="" name=""> (Grantee)</insert> Acceptance Date e:
+Т Title Chief Executive Officer The undersigned Grantee hereby acknowledges receipt of an executive Restricted Shares or other securities covered hereby, subject to the term above set forth.
+Acceptai <insert grantee="" name=""> (Grantee) ance Date:</insert>